Meet the Expert

 Nick Plato has been working with high school students to reach their college dreams for over 14 years.
 Teaching history, English, philosophy, geography, and study skills in both public and private schools, Mr. Plato has worked with high school students as they make the transition into college.
 Years of editing and grading papers gives Mr. Plato a distinctive outlook on writing college essays.
 One of the most rewarding parts of his job is being in touch with past high school students as they successfully complete their college degrees and go on to be admirable adults with their own families and careers.

 I love Indiana Jones and the Last Crusade.
 One scene has permanently captured my imagination.
 The climax of the movie takes place in a cave where the Holy Grail has been protected for centuries by an ancient knight of the Crusades.
-The climactic moment arrives when Indiana has to choose the right cup of Christ among hundreds of frauds present in the cave.
-The wise choice (and drink) results in immortal life and the wrong choice ends in death.
-A death, those who’ve seen this great flick recall, is graphically displayed.
+The climactic moment arrives when Indiana has to choose the right cup of Christ among hundreds present in the cave.
+The wise choice results in immortal life as long as one drinks from it.
+The wrong choice ends in death.
+A death, those who’ve seen this great flick recall, graphically displayed.
 The antagonist chose poorly, aged 100 years in five seconds and then exploded into subatomic particles.
 Whoops.
-In contrast, forced with many options and no time, Indy wisely chooses the humble wooden cup of a carpenter and brings it to his dying father amidst falling ancient pillars and a supernatural earthquake.
-He then gives his dying father a drink, pours some of the immortal waters on his mortal bullet wound, and miraculously Dr. Jones Sr. is healed.
-Indiana then promptly escapes death and his friends ride into the sunset while viewers enjoy the unforgettable theme song by John Williams inviting us to the next adventure.
+In contrast, forced with many options and no time, Indy wisely chooses the humble cup of a carpenter, brings it to his dying father amidst falling ancient pillars and a supernatural earthquake.
+He then gives his dying father a drink, pours some of the immortal waters on his mortal bullet wound, and miraculously heals.
+Indiana then promptly escapes death and his friends ride into the sunset to that unforgettable theme by John Williams inviting us to the next adventure.

 If you can hear the music, then peer inside this magic scene for the best advice in writing college essays.
 Be like Indiana.
 Be adventurous and choose wisely.
 Now, if you’re ready, grab your Indiana hat, trusty whip, and treasure map and you’ll be well on your adventure to writing a killer college essay.